Your Childbloom Guitar Instructors

 KEVIN’S TEACHING PHILOSOPHY

 ”My teaching is focused on the student.
 I realize that young children must build motivation along with skill.
 If children are motivated, nothing can stop them from excelling.
-I have over 40 years experience with music, art and the techniques of guitar playing, so those are the elements I seek to communicate to the student.
+I have over 40 years experience with music, art and the techniques of guitar playing, so those are the elements I seek to communicate to the student in language they understand.
 I understand the influence parents have in their child’s motivation and I work with parents to the ends they desire.
-What is important in my classes is learning, not teaching.
+What is important when working with students is learning, not teaching.
 I am as proud of my students who play at church, for their grandparents, friends, or for their own enjoyment, as I am of the kids who play on the concert stage.
 I am honored to bring music into the lives of young people.”

 Slobodan Vujisic (Slobodan Voo-yi-sich) began his guitar studies at the exclusive Josip Slavenski School of Music in Belgrade, Yugoslavia.
 In 1975, at the age of 19, he won the Yugoslav National Guitar Competition.
 After attending The University of Belgrade Law School for four years, he continued his musical studies and received his performance degree from the state conservatory Orazio Vecchi in Modena, Italy.